IgnacioOZM/Localization---Motion-CoppeliaSim/README.md

 # Localization---Motion-CoppeliaSim
 This project aims to solve the localization and motion problem.
-The robot pioneer p3dx will be placed in a random position on an known map.
-The robot will need to navigate through the map while avoinding obstacles to collect measurements that will be used to define it's position.
-Once the position of the robiot has been define, it will need to determine the optimal path to a given destination and navigate through the corridors as fast as possible.
+The robot pioneer p3dx will be placed in a random position on a known map.
+The robot will need to navigate through the map while avoiding obstacles to collect measurements that will be used to define its position.
+Once the position of the robot has been defined, it will need to determine the optimal path to a given destination and navigate through the corridors as fast as possible.

 This project will combine all the elements previously developed:
 * [Wall Follower PID](https://github.com/IgnacioOZM/Wall-Follower-PID-CoppeliaSim)